FaisalAlsaadi/ChatApp/README.md

 Performant application with 60FPS maintained throughout usage.

-For a more detailed explanation of the project please refer to the report file (Report.docx) and the PPTX presentation (presentation.pptx), as well as the above presentation video.
+For a more detailed explanation of the project please refer to the report file (Report.docx) and the PPTX presentation (presentation.pptx), as well as the above presentation video by clicking the picture.

 FOR TESTING ON ANDROID QUICKLY: